ryik5/BookLibraryManager/LibraryManager/README.md

-# Book Library Management Plugin
+# Book Library

-This project is an example application demonstrating the functionality of a book library management plugin.
-The plugin allows users to manage a collection of books, including adding, editing, and removing books from the library.
+LibraryManager is a WPF-based desktop application designed to manage a library's collection of books, movies, and games.
+It provides a user-friendly interface for both patrons and administrators, allowing them to handle reservations, and inventory management seamlessly.

 ## Features